Paradox Nothing Concept Art Radical Art

 Sylvie and Bruno Concluded, 1893 [Chapter XI: The Man in the Moon.]

-An art object that represents itself is a "tautological" artwork: it performs a denotational operation which is trivially correct.
-This kind of vacuous mimesis is displayed by Marcel Duchamp's readymades, Aleksandr Rodchenko's monochromes, and Jasper Johns' flags.
-(The tautological constitutes the most parsimonious interpretation of these works.
-Noting that the very emptiness of these works invites hallucinatory over-interpretation, we decline the invitation.)
+As the tautology is the redundant proposition, the self-representing image is the redundant sign.
+This kind of vacuous mimesis is displayed, for instance, by Marcel Duchamp's readymades, Aleksandr Rodchenko's monochromes, and Jasper Johns' flags.
+(Self-denotation constitutes by no means the only possible interpretation of these works one, but it is the most parsimonious one.
+Noting that the very emptiness of these works invites hallucinatory over-interpretation, one may decide to decline the invitation.)

 Cornelis Gijsbrechts: